Dewberry/process-api/DEV_GUIDE.md

 ## Auth
 - The middleware validate and parse JWT to inject `X-ProcessAPI-User-Email` and `X-ProcessAPI-User-Roles` headers.
-This is the sole role of auth and middleware.
 - A user can use tools like Postman to set these headers themselves, but if auth is enabled, they will be overwritten.
-This setup allow adding submitter info to the database when auth is not enabled.
+This setup allows adding submitter info to the database when auth is not enabled.
 - API assumes if auth is enabled, every user at least has one role.